Sourajit-M/glaucoma-detection-project/README.md

 ---

 ## 🔮 Proposed Enhancements (Future Work)

-The following enhancements are proposed to extend the system into a more complete, publication-ready and clinically deployable product:

 ### 🧠 Model Architecture Upgrades
 - **Vision Transformers (ViT / Swin-T):** Replace ResNet-18 with self-attention based models that capture long-range dependencies across the optic disc boundary — expected to particularly improve **specificity**.